Having payroll issues? Learn how to troubleshoot blocked payroll.

 Some Colorado cities also require employers to pay OPT for business owners and officers who are not included on payroll.
 In your Gusto account, we'll ask you to include how many business owners/officers are not considered employees but are subject to OPT taxes—do not include owners or officers that you are paying wages.

-Learn how to authorize Gusto as your third-party agent (TPA) for the agencies below.
+Learn how to authorize Gusto as your third-party agent (TPA) for the Colorado agencies below.

 This agency requires you to make Gusto your third-party agent (TPA) before we can file and pay taxes on your behalf.